BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 We will use it like that `cy.intercept('POST', '/api/sylius/**', (req) => {});`.

-Every api call is made using `POST` method and starts with `/api/sylius/` so we can use it to intercept all api calls.
+Every our api call in cypress is made using `POST` method and starts with `/api/sylius/` so we can use it to intercept all api calls.
 Only url ending is different, so we use `**` to match any ending.

 By adding `(req) => {}` at the end, even though we don't do anything with our requests, it causes Cypress to also show api responses in console.